Welcome to "Herstories": A YPAR Study

 What is Youth Participatory Action Research (YPAR)?

 Youth participatory action research offers a process for centering youth voice, while exploring and taking action on issues that impact their lives.
+Youth participants are in the role of co-researchers, driving the content of the study and its final group presentation.

-How can I get involved in Herstories: YPAR Study?
+How can I get involved in "Herstories": A YPAR Study?

 If I participate, how will I benefit?

-Contact us
+Contact me

-Herstories: YPAR Study is a research study based in Chiliwack, British Columbia, dedicated to amplifying high schools' voices through Youth Participatory Action Research.
-Our mission is to empower girls to share their stories and to create positive change in their school experiences.
+"Herstories": Empowering High School Girls through Participatory Action Research (YPAR) is a study based in Chilliwack, British Columbia, dedicated to amplifying high schools' voices.
+The goal is to empower girls to share their stories on sexism and to create positive change in their school experiences.